 Industrial production in Ireland surged 44.6% yoy in September of 2021, the strongest gain since January of 2016 and following an upwardly revised 25.3% increase in August.
 Manufacturing soared 46.9%, offsetting a 4.2% drop in utilities.
 By sector, the biggest increases were seen in production of wood and wood products, except furniture (41.6%); rubber and plastic products (39.5%); and grain mill and starch products (23.2%).
 Considering the third quarter, industrial output went up 27.2%. source: Central Statistics Office Ireland

 Industrial Production in Ireland averaged 7.42 percent from 1981 until 2021, reaching an all time high of 60 percent in February of 2015 and a record low of -18.90 percent in August of 2016.
 This page provides the latest reported value for - Ireland Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ireland Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Industrial Production in Ireland is expected to be 5.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Ireland to stand at 4.50 in 12 months time.
-In the long-term, the Ireland Industrial Production is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Industrial Production in Ireland is expected to be -12.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ireland Industrial Production is projected to trend around 6.50 percent in 2022 and 3.40 percent in 2023, according to our econometric models.